HiveProject2021/Hivecoin/whitepaper/README.md

 In addition, since the issuer can make the token a unique, restricted or fungible token, the token project manager will be able to have the category of token holders, such as "Class A Shareholders", "Lifetime Social Club Members" ", or "beneficiary".

 Tokens make it easier to issue small public offerings.

-
-## 6. Rewards
+## 9. Rewards

 Allows to pay rewards with native tokens.
 With a single command, the rewards denominated in HVN will be automatically evenly distributed and sent to the asset holders in proportion.

 example:
-For example, a company raises some funds from the society and distributes the same amount of SHAREHOLDER tokens to investors.
+For example, a company raises some funds from society and distributes the same amount of SHAREHOLDER tokens to investors.
 When these funds finally generate income and need to pay dividends to shareholders, it can pass an order to reduce the profits (with HVN may have Any value of) is sent to SHAREHOLDER token holders.
-The ease of use of the built-in GUI wallet should allow anyone anywhere in the world to operate on a mobile phone or computer running Windows, Mac or Linux.
+The ease of use of the built-in GUI wallet should allow anyone anywhere in the world to operate on a mobile phone or computer running Windows, Mac, or Linux.

-## 7. Unique Tokens
+## 10. Unique Tokens

 Unique tokens allow token holders to create unique assets.
 Like the ERC721 token, the unique token is guaranteed to be unique, and there will only be one.
 The unique token can change ownership by sending the unique token to another user's address.